How I helped shape the new Contact Intel experience (42K+ monthly interactions)

 Low accessibility and responsiveness

-The old format was not derived from a mobile first design system and failed to meet WCAG 2.1 accessibility standards.
+The old format was not derived from a mobile first design system and failed to meet WCAG 2.1 accessibility standards throughout the experience.

 Internal bottlenecks